ssciwr/mailcom/README.md

 # anonymize
-Tool to remove body and names from email text
+Tool to remove header, names and main email body from email text, except salutation and closing.
+Reads in email files in eml format and writes to xml including metadata, which can be imported into a corpus database.